Owen Wong (Wang Chen)

 Public Program Evaluation — Disability Employment & Social Programs

-Wang Chen was formally invited to serve as an evaluation expert for government-affiliated public programs supporting vocational development and employment initiatives.
+Owen Wong (Wang Chen) was formally invited to serve as an evaluation expert for government-affiliated public programs supporting vocational development and employment initiatives.

 In this capacity, he evaluated: